 On September 29, 1861, the great Baptist pastor, Charles Spurgeon, preached a message entitled "Infant Salvation."
-In that message he chastened some critics who had ". . . wickedly, lyingly, and slanderously said of Calvinists that we believe that some little children perish."
-Similar rumblings have been heard in some Baptist circles in our day.
-This is unfortunate.
+In that message he chastened some critics who had "... wickedly, lyingly, and slanderously said of Calvinists that we believe that some little children perish."
+Similar rumblings have been heard in some Baptist circles of late.
 Spurgeon affirmed that God saved little ones without limitation and without exception.
 He, then, as was his manner, turned to conclude the message with an evangelistic appeal to parents who might be lost.
 Listen to his plea: